knative/docs/docs/versioned/admin/admin-overview.md

 ### Resource scoping and namespaces

 Knative resources are associated with namespaces.
-Knative adheres to the Kubernetes model of namespace-based isolation, enabling you to control the following:
+Knative adheres to the Kubernetes model of namespace-based isolation, enabling you to manage the following:

 - Development teams and resources by assigning developers to teams defined by namespaces.
 - The capabilities applications have by referencing a namespace.